Upcycle (verb): reuse (discarded objects or material) in such a way as to create a product of higher quality or value than the original.

 - Personal Expression (players make projects prompted by the cards - allows them to be creative with their projects).

 - Family Time (This game affords multiple players and is designed to be a fun activity the whole family can enjoy).

 We started off by coming up with a game structure, logic, and values that we wanted the game to embody through its play.

-After determining a basic gameplay and structure, we decided to get feedback from users in the target group as well as colleagues who are interested in upcycling.
-We quickly realized that people do upcycling projects together, and introducing a competitiveness aspect would stray from the core value we were trying to embody; parents spending time with their children while imparting their skills, values, and knowledge using the game as a tool for the same.
+After determining a basic gameplay and structure, I decided to get feedback from users in the target group as well as colleagues who are interested in upcycling.
+I quickly realized that people do upcycling projects together, and introducing a competitiveness aspect would stray from the core value we were trying to embody; parents spending time with their children while imparting their skills, values, and knowledge using the game as a tool for the same.